purplebugs/elastic-data-tool/README.md

 {"index":{"_id":3}}
 ```

-and

-- enriching data with location by adding latitude, longitude from address fields using external API

 ## Install app 🐣

 1. Clone repo and navigate to new repo
 2. Run `npm install`

-## Use the JSON -> NDJSON Elastic compatible app
+## Use the app 🎷

 Pre-requisites

-1. Create folder at root level named [data](data) - used for locally storing JSON files that will not be committed to the repo
+1. Create folder at root level named [./data](./data) - used for locally storing JSON files that will not be committed to the repo
 2. JSON file is created from SQL query or otherwise and stored in [./data](./data)

 Steps